silenCetestifY/YG_ThunderPlayer/README.md

-# YG_MediaView
+# YG_ThunderPlayer
-A Cunstom MediaView use for ios
+A Cunstom MediaPlayView use for ios